 Expected Returns and Markov-Switching Illiquidity

-Recent theoretical models imply that liquidity is fragile: financial markets are liquid in some equilibria and illiquid in others.
-This paper employs an intuitively appealing Markov-switching regime model to investigate the episodic nature of stock market illiquidity and the intertemporal relation between illiquidity risk and expected stock returns.
-We introduce a two-state Markov-switching regime model for stock market illiquidity, returns and volatility.
-We find evidence of a significant illiquidity risk premium; the expected stock return is positively related to the conditional probability of an illiquid regime.
+This paper employs an intuitively appealing Markov-switching regime model to investigate the time-series nature of stock market illiquidity, and the intertemporal relation between illiquidity risk and expected stock returns.
+We introduce a two-state Markov-switching regime model for illiquidity, stock returns and stock volatility.
+We find evidence of a significant illiquidity risk premium; the expected stock return is positively related to the conditional probability of the illiquid regime.
 By combining the Markov-switching model with a log-linear model for stock returns, we derive a tractable expression for the illiquidity feedback effect.
-Modeling the illiquidity feedback effect is critical to understanding the relation between realized stock returns, expected returns and Markov-switching illiquidity.
-We develop a flexible Bayesian Markov chain Monte Carlo (MCMC) approach for estimating and comparing models.
+The illiquidity feedback effect is critical to understanding the relation between realized stock returns, expected returns and Markov-switching illiquidity.
+We develop a flexible Bayesian Markov chain Monte Carlo (MCMC) approach for estimating the model.

 Suggested Citation: Suggested Citation